Rating of Your AC

 If you already have a high SEER unit, upgrading it to a slightly higher rating may not make much sense.
 It’s only when the difference between the ratings of your old and new units is wider, you’ll be able to make more savings.

-If you are looking to install a new air conditioning unit, we at Bradham Brothers, Inc. can help you choose the right one for your home.
+If you are looking to install a new air conditioning unit, we at Bradham Comfort Services can help you choose the right one for your home.
 Call us at (704) 912-1456.

 Image provided by Shutterstock